tzjtan/singapore-survival-probability/README.md

 ## Why This Matters

 Retirement planning fixates on money while ignoring a fundamental truth that life is ephemeral.
-This tool visualizes survival probabilities alongside life expectancy metrics, enabling you to plan not just financially, but existentially.

-Use it to inform:
-- Retirement timing (work longer vs. enjoy years while healthy)
-- Healthcare planning (healthy years vs. total years)
-- Life priorities (when to pursue meaningful experiences)
-- Financial planning (realistic longevity expectations)
+Knowing the life expectancy of 83.5 years is not enough information (*so what, I drop dead at 83.5?*).
+Knowing the mortality rates is also not helpful (*ok, so I have a 0.3% chance of dying in the next year but then what?*).
+For long-term planning, it is essential to convert the figures into another form.

+Do you know that you (assuming average Singaporean) have a 95% chance of surviving 59 years old, a 80% chance of surviving 75 years old and 50% chance of surviving 84 years old?
+I think that would be more helpful information to look ahead into one's life.

 ## Mathematics